AlexNguyenJJ/User-Page/index.md

 ## About me (as a programmer)

 Hello!
-I am a Computer Engineering major at UCSD in ERC in my 3rd year as an undergraduate.
+I am a Computer Engineering major at UCSD in Eleanor Roosevelet College in my 4th year as an undergraduate.

 I don't have much experience in the industry and outside of classes I've only one hackathon at SDHacks and was fortunate enough to be a developer intern at **San Diego Supercomputer Center's** *Research-Data-Services* division under the supervision of Ryan Nakashima.
 I worked on a project with 6 other members and learned a lot during my time there in the Summer of 2021.
+I am continuing my work there as a Software Engineering Intern currently.

 In my experience, my preferred programming languages are:
 1. Java